 1. Install Local Kubernetes

-Please refer to their installation guide for how to download and install it (which is a pretty simple process).
+Please refer to their for how to download and install it (which is a pretty simple process).

 Note: If you have an older version installed, you may need to update it in order to enable Kubernetes support.